seb1k/nut-ntfy/README.md

 # nut-ntfy
-Send ntfy notification when your UPS is disconnected
+Send ntfy notification when your UPS is disconnected - and reconnected

 ![screenshot](nut_ntfy.png)